Sunjammer/LD32/readme.md

 I know I want to use my renoise sync lib somehow.
 I also know I want to use Haxe and Luxe vs WebGL.
 As a masochistic experiment, let’s do all our dev on a mac using Atom.
-Aiea.